DmitriiDenisov/create_own_pip_package/README.md

 For every next twine uploading we need to specify which wheel package we are going to upload.
 For example:

 `twine upload dist/newhello-0.0.1-py3-none-any.whl`

+8. Example can be found in `helloworld_v1` folder, just rename name in `setup.py` and follow 6, 7